FlorianWoelki/todover/README.md

 Understanding more than two languages can be challenging.
 Therefore, if you want to contribute by adding your tongue or fixing a translation issue, just follow this guide:

-1. If you want to [clone the project](https://github.com/FlorianWoelki/todover/blob/main/.github/CONTRIBUTING.md), clone and fork it now
+1. If you want to [clone the project](https://github.com/FlorianWoelki/todover/blob/main/.github/CONTRIBUTING.md), clone and fork it now (you can also do it directly on GitHub)
-    1. Go to `packages/i18n/locales` and fix the translation issue in the corresponding file
+    1. Go to `packages/i18n/locales` and fix the translation issue in the corresponding file or
-    2. Go to `packages/i18n/locales` and add your language file of the type `json`
+    2. Go to `packages/i18n/locales` and add your language file of the type `json` (you can use the other files as a template)
 3. Commit and create a pull request for your translation
+4. See your translation live on the page!

 ## License